dublr/dublr/README.md

 Dublr (ticker: DUBLR) is a new smart contract token for the Ethereum blockchain.
 Dublr has some very unique features:

 * Dublr is a token smart contract that is compatible with many different token APIs (ERC20, ERC777, ERC1363, ERC4524, and EIP2612 permits), making it maximally flexible and useful.
 [OmniToken](contracts/main/OmniToken) is the foundation that provides this broad API compatibility.
 * Dublr is also its own built-in decentralized exchange or DEX (sell-side only), meaning that sellers can list Dublr tokens for sale, and buyers can buy Dublr tokens, using the Dublr contract itself.
-(Because Dublr implements ERC20, it can also be traded on all other centralized and decentralized exchanges.)
 * The supply of DUBLR tokens is created by on-demand minting at the current _mint price_ (in ETH per DUBLR), when demand exceeds supply below the mint price, rather than via ICO or airdrop.
 * The maximum value of the DUBLR/ETH exchange rate is fixed by the current mint price.
 The actual price at which Dublr tokens can be bought is the minimum out of the current mint price and the price of the cheapest sell order currently listed on the built-in DEX.
 * The mint price grows exponentially over time, with a doubling period of 90 days (hence the name, "Dublr"), setting an upper envelope to how fast the _maximum_ price of DUBLR can grow, equivalent to 0.77% compound interest per day.